Vanderlei Luxemburgo: Santos

+Presented on 13 December 1996, Luxemburgo led Santos to the 1997 Torneio Rio-São Paulo title.
+In December, however, he left the side before the end of his contract, which led to criticism from club legend Pelé.

+Corinthians

+On 16 December 1997, Luxemburgo agreed to become the head coach of Corinthians.
+He led the club to the 1998 Série A title, but also had altercations with Marcelinho Carioca.

+Brazil national team

+On 10 August 1998, Luxemburgo replaced Zagallo as head coach of the Brazil national team after the 1998 FIFA World Cup.
+Despite winning the 1999 Copa América undefeated and finishing in the second place of the 1999 FIFA Confederations Cup, he had fiscal problems during his period ahead of the national team, being accused of tax evasion and false documentation (as he often signed his name as "Wanderley" instead of "Vanderlei").

+Luxemburgo was also in charge of the under-23 team at the 2000 Summer Olympics in Sydney: after losing 1–2 in overtime to gold medal winners Cameroon in the quarter-finals, despite having a two men advantage in that game, he was sacked from the national side on 1 October of that year.

 In 2001, he went back to Corinthians and won yet another State Championship.
 In 2003, he led Cruzeiro Esporte Clube to win the Brazilian National League.
 Even more impressively, the club won two of the three competitions (the Campeonato Mineiro and the Copa do Brasil) without losing a single match.
 The following year he led Santos to win the Brazilian Championship.

+Corinthians return

-Luxemburgo also stirred up controversy by having a one-way transmission device on a forward of his club team during a match.
+Luxemburgo returned to Timão on 5 February 2001, winning yet another Campeonato Paulista title.
+In the semifinal of that tournament, he also stirred up controversy by having a one-way transmission device on a forward of his club team during a match.
 He said that the Cameroon match inspired him to create a device in order to tell his players where and when to attack.
 The CBF ruled days later that such electronic devices were illegal, but did not penalize him for using it in that match.

+On 12 December 2001, Luxemburgo was sacked.

+Third spell at Palmeiras

+On 30 December 2001, Luxemburgo agreed to return to Palmeiras for a third spell, but was unable to repeat the same success as his previous periods at the club.
+On 13 August 2002, he left the club to join Cruzeiro.